I don't know about you, but I suffer just a bit from "information overload."

-On Instagram, I publish one photo a day.
+On Instagram, I publish one photo every few days, more or less.
 The photos are always my own.
 Mostly the photos are of beautiful things I see in Rome, big and small.
 Once in a while they are of food, or a place outside of Rome.

 I also publish Instagram stories, which is another format of "blogging", since you can only publish photos you took within the last 24 hours.

 On Twitter, some of my tweets are in English and some are in Italian.

 I have managed to become involved in a group of Italian speaking people who all love posting beautiful photos of Rome and Italy.

 My tweets are either about a new page I just published, some interesting Rome news I find out, and often, just lots of beautiful photos of Rome.
 Here you will find things I don't have elsewhere, simply because of this extra connection to Italian speaking Twitterers (Tweeters?)

 On Pinterest, I've started making boards of some of the same topics you will find on this site.
 And of course I collect pins from other sites too.
 I have lots of photos of the pantheon, but I love getting photos from others so you get an even more complete collection.